gitlabhq/gitlabhq/doc/user/project/integrations/webhooks.md

 # Webhooks

-Project webhooks allow you to trigger a URL if for example new code is pushed or a new issue is created.
+Project webhooks allow you to trigger a percent-encoded URL if, for example, new code is pushed or a new issue is created.
 You can configure webhooks to listen for specific events like pushes, issues or merge requests.
 GitLab sends a POST request with data to the webhook URL.